openevocracy/openevocracy/README.md

 Evocracy is a concept for organizing democratic decisions, which uses modern technology to this end.
 The goal is to enable high-quality decisions, decentralize decision processes and guarantee as much anonymity and safety as possible.
 The central aspect of the concept are *topics*.
 These define particular issues that shall be decided on.

-Discussions are outsourced in small groups and put on record in a specific document.
+Discussions are outsourced to small groups and captured in group-specific documents.
+An elaborated board and a chatroom support the document-writing process.
 Due to the small group size, every idea has the chance to be considered.
 Based on their topic-specific knowledge and their ability to integrate ideas, members are elected as representatives of their groups for higher stages, where they once more form small groups together with other elected representatives.
 The number of participants and groups reduces from stage to stage until only one document is left.
 The process yields the selection of ideas that have proven to be reasonable and capable of consensus throughout many groups.
 Through this self-organizing process, good ideas are selected in an evolutionary sense.

+In the future, location and authenticity of a user will be verified in a decentralized manner to prevent abuse.
+Yet identification of users shall not be possible.
+Furthermore, every topic will be linked to one of many possible target groups, which can dynamically evolve from relations between the locations of the users and thereby can be independent of existing structures (like states, cities, etc.).

-Evocracy is expressly free of authorities; every user has the same rights.
+Evocracy is explicitly free of authorities; every user has the same rights.
 Everyone has the right to propose topics, and everyone has the possibility to participate anew in each new topic.
-To prevent abuse, location and authenticity of a user are verified in a decentralized manner, that is, by mutual confirmation and rating.
-Yet there is no possibility to identify users.
-Every topic is linked to one of many possible target groups, which can dynamically evolve from relations between the locations of the users and thereby can be independent of existing structures (like states, cities, etc.).

 ## Installation